 At ACS, we strive to develop each individual student while allowing a breadth of experiences that will assist in forming caring citizens who will innovate, create, and be successful in life.
 Our vast instructional program provides learners with excellent educational opportunities, a renowned visual and performing arts program, extensive athletics, and numerous clubs.
 Our commitment to the education of the whole child also means that we look beyond academics and extracurriculars and that we support the social, emotional, and physical health of our young people as well.

-During the 2019-2020 school year we will have many reasons to celebrate and enjoy the accomplishments of our students.
+We have many reasons to celebrate and enjoy the accomplishments of our students.
 At the same time, the children and the adults in our school district community will certainly face obstacles and challenges that may make tasks more demanding than we would like.
 This is to be expected.
 Yet, in the same way that we teach children to be resilient and to appreciate the growth that can only come through disappointment and frustration, so too must we remain positive and supportive of our students and of each other.
 As author Jon Gordon writes, “Being positive doesn’t just make you better; it makes everyone around you better.”

 Communication plays an essential role in a successful school community.
 Thus, I welcome and encourage your involvement, and invite you to join us, in any way that you can, as we continue the legacy of high expectations, high achievement, and positive relationships that Akron has enjoyed over the years.
 For additional information on the many wonderful things happening in our schools and classrooms, please take the time to explore this website.

 Thank you for your ongoing trust and support.
 I look forward to seeing you at one of our many school events.
 Please don’t hesitate to reach out with any questions.

 Patrick D. McCabe